Virtual balance, not deposited funds

 A Sprint balance measures prediction performance.
 It is not a sportsbook wallet, brokerage account, cash account, or user deposit.

-Starter, Pro, and Elite use the same core challenge rules: +8% phase goals, loss limits, active days, pick limits, risk caps, and review.
+Starter, Pro, and Elite use the same core challenge rules: +8% phase goals, loss limits, active days, total pick limits, pick amount limits, risk caps, and review.

 Each approved Sprint phase unlocks a milestone reward path, giving sports handicappers a structured challenge instead of a single all-or-nothing test.